dirtyhenry/dead-rooster-articles/2011/2011-07-04-the-fresh-onlys-play-it-strange.md

 wordpress_id: 867
 cover: fresh-and-onlys-play-it-strange.jpg
 date: 2011-07-04 19:51:41 +0200
-categories:
-  - Catégories
+category: Review
 tags:
-  - Albums
+  - The Fresh & Onlys
 ---

 One month ago, Dead Rooster was in Barcelona for the Primavera Festival.
 This